aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/index.en.md

 2. Amazon EC2 bastion host
 > You can launch an Amazon EC2 instance into a public subnet in your cluster's VPC and then log in via SSH into that instance to run kubectl commands.
 3. AWS Cloud9 IDE
 > AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 You can create an AWS Cloud9 IDE in your cluster's VPC and use the IDE to communicate with your cluster.
-Please refer the following blog for ruuning Cloud9 in a Private Subnet. https://aws.amazon.com/blogs/security/isolating-network-access-to-your-aws-cloud9-environments/
+Please refer the following blog for running Cloud9 in a Private Subnet. https://aws.amazon.com/blogs/security/isolating-network-access-to-your-aws-cloud9-environments/

 We are going to use the third option with a mix of 2 Cloud9 instances to Create and Manage the cluster.
 The Final state of the lab would look this.